wp-plugins/gravity-forms-wysiwyg-ckeditor/readme.txt

 This plugin extends the [Gravity Forms](http://www.gravityforms.com/ "Gravity Forms website") plugin, giving you the option to use [CKEditor](http://ckeditor.com/ "CKEditor website") in your forms.

 The CKEditor can be configured from the Gravity Forms settings menu, allowing you to select which individual buttons are used in the editor.

+The CKEditor can be added to the 'Paragraph Text' field found in the 'Standard Fields' tab as well as the 'Body' and 'Custom Field - Paragraph Text' fields found in the 'Post Fields' tab.

 Why use CKEditor?
 CKEditor is a feature packed WYSIWYG that meets the WCAG 2.0 requirements, providing the best accessibility for your users.